8 benefits of Rosehip Seed Oil for your skin

 You may also receive these benefits by applying rosehip oil topically.
 Rosehip oil is a dry, or nongreasy, oil.
 This makes it a great natural moisturizer for all skin types.

-Natural exfoliation with rosehip oil can help reduce dullness and leave you with glowing, vibrant skin.
+Natural exfoliation with rosehip seed oil skin benefits can help reduce dullness and leave you with glowing, vibrant skin.

-That’s because rosehip oil is high in vitamins A and C. Vitamin A, or retinol, encourages skin cell turnover.
+That’s because rosehip oil is high in vitamins A and C which are great free radical scavengers.
+Vitamin A, or retinol, encourages skin cell turnover.
 Vitamin C also aids in cell regeneration, boosting overall radiance.

 Collagen is the building block of skin.
 It’s essential for skin elasticity and firmness.
 Your body naturally makes less collagen as you age.